The Top 4 Reasons Your Dog is Always Hungry

 2. Giving Your Dog Attention + Rewards

 You know that if you slip your dog a piece of chicken from your dinner plate, they're only going to be more inclined to beg for another morsel, yet sometimes it can be hard to resist feeding that friendly, furry face!
 Many dogs beg for food because they know it works and that they'll instantly get attention and a reward.
-So even if your dog isn't actually hungry, they might still beg because it's a fun and tasty game.
+So, even if your dog isn't actually hungry, they might still beg because it's a fun and tasty game.
+This learned behavior can lead to excessive hunger as they associate adorable demands with receiving food.
+It's important to avoid giving too many treats, as it can contribute to weight gain and poor nutrition.

 4. Dog Medical Issues

-There are certain medical conditions that can contribute to an increased appetite, including diabetes, Cushing's disease, and pancreatic disorders.
-Some dogs may also develop an increased appetite in old age or as a result of a medication they are taking.
-If you notice that your dog is hungrier than usual or is exhibiting other unusual symptoms, contact your veterinarian.
+Certain medical conditions can increase appetite, including diabetes mellitus, Cushing's disease, and exocrine pancreatic insufficiency.
+Some dogs may also develop an increased appetite in old age or due to their medication.
+For instance, certain breeds are more prone to these conditions.
+If you notice that your dog is hungrier than usual or is exhibiting other symptoms such as hair loss, weight loss, or sudden increase in appetite, contact your veterinarian.
+They can check for underlying conditions and determine the underlying cause of your dog's excessive hunger.
+In some cases, insulin injections may be necessary to manage diabetes.

 Frequently Asked Questions